 Read more about Xometry's injection molding services.

 Because 3D printing can make parts directly from a digital file without tooling, it is a viable way to build production volumes of parts in quantities without significant investment.
 3D printing often has a break-even between 250 and 2,000 parts before injection molding becomes a more viable option.
 With more lean inventory methods like just-in-time (JIT), 3D printing can be a replacement to molded components with limited on-hand needs.

 3D printing can be used to build molds, or mold inserts used for prototype and bridge tooling.
 Although typically not as robust, a 3D printed mold can often withstand enough cycles to validate a molded project in its final material.
 3D printing injection molds still requires the molding platform and often is best utilized by the molding business as a form of rapid validation or bridge tooling.

 3D printing processes like stereolithography (SLA) have commonly been used for fit check validations before moving to more costly tooling.
 This is to mitigate risk of moving to a final production tool, requiring thousands to tens of thousands of dollars investment, and finding the revision needs to change after tooling is produced.
 Beyond a substitute for low volume production, 3D printing is also a crucial step to ensure the molded project will be successful.

 3D printed parts will have a different surface finish and material properties compared to the more established injection mold process.
-Substitutes and trade offs are required for most projects that require a cosmetic smooth finish or specific material grade.
-Novel 3D printing processed like Carbon DLS are bridging the gap between mold-like surface finishes and end-use properties, but the choices available for injection molding are substantially more robust.
+Substitutes and trade-offs are required for most projects that require a cosmetic smooth finish or specific material grade.
+Novel 3D printing processes like Carbon DLS are bridging the gap between mold-like surface finishes and end-use properties, but the choices available for injection molding are substantially more robust.